 See how well you suit this job in Career Planner.

-Job titles vary depending on the sector: in hotels, accommodation managers may be known as housekeepers or housekeeping managers; in education, such as in halls of residences, they may be known as domestic bursars; and in hospitals as domestic services or facilities managers.
+Job titles vary depending on the sector; for example in hotels accommodation managers may be known as housekeepers or housekeeping managers, in halls of residences they may be known as domestic bursars or hall managers, and in hospitals as domestic services or facilities managers.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.